Final Fantasy XI: Awards and legacy

 Final Fantasy XI was awarded the grand prize from the Japan's Consumer Entertainment Software Association (CESA) for 2002–2003 along with Taiko no Tatsujin.
 It has also received GameSpys 2003 PC MMORPG Game of the Year Award and IGNs Game of the Month for March 2004, citing the game's huge customization and its successful cross-platform and cross-language game world.
 It received a runner-up position in GameSpots 2004 "Best Massively Multiplayer Online Game" award category, losing to World of Warcraft.
 During the 8th Annual Interactive Achievement Awards, the expansion Chains of Promathia received a nomination for "Massively Multiplayer/Persistent World Game of the Year", ultimately losing out to World of Warcraft.
 During the following year's awards ceremony, The Vana'diel Collection received a nomination for "Massively Multiplayer Game of the Year".
 Final Fantasy XI was referenced in the online game Minna no Golf Online in the form of a Final Fantasy XI-themed lobby.

 Square Enix released the second MMORPG in the series in 2010, titled Final Fantasy XIV Online.
-The original version received generally unfavorable reviews and the new version was released in 2013, Final Fantasy XIV: A Realm Reborn.
-Dawntrail, the fifth expansion pack for Final Fantasy XIV released in 2024, introduced a crossover raid series with Final Fantasy XI titled Echoes of Vana'diel.
+The original version received generally unfavorable reviews, and the new version, Final Fantasy XIV: A Realm Reborn, was released in 2013.
+Dawntrail, the fifth expansion pack for Final Fantasy XIV, released in 2024, introduced a crossover raid series with Final Fantasy XI titled Echoes of Vana'diel.

 The game has spawned several written adaptations and related merchandise.
 Starting in 2003, a series of Final Fantasy XI novels was written by Miyabi Hasegawa and released in Japanese, German, and French.
 Additionally, in 2004, Adventure Log, a webcomic by Scott Ramsoomair, was commissioned by Square Enix starting in 2007.
 Final Fantasy XI PlayOnline Visa and MasterCard credit cards were available in Japan, with features including no annual fees as long as cardholders remain PlayOnline subscribers and various other rewards.
 There have also been posters with limited edition phone cards and keychains released, also exclusively in Japan.
 Several T-shirts have been made available for order in North America, and various stuffed animals and gashapon figurines have also been made available to order of different races from the series.
 A Vana'diel clock which displayed the in-game time was also marketed, as well as CDs of the game's music.